brewster1134/yuyi/README.md

 ###### _required_
 * `< Yuyu::Roll`  The roll class needs to inherit from Yuyi::Roll
 * `install`       A block with your installation isntructions
+* `installed?`    A block that tests if your roll is already installed or not (must return nil or false)

 ###### _optional_
 * `dependencies`      Static dependencies (comma separated symbols) that your roll depends on
 * `add_dependencies`  Dynamic dependencies (comma separated symbols) that your roll may depend on given certain conditions
-* `installed?`        A block that tests if your roll is already installed or not (must return nil or false)
 * `available_options` A hash of options (and a nested hash of option meta data _* see example below *_)
+* `update`            A block with your update isntructions

 ```ruby
 class MyRoll < Yuyi::Roll